cjdbarlow/Part-One/cellular_respiration.md

 * Each time a hydrogen ion crosses the mitochondrial matrix, an ATP is produced
   * This is called **coupled phosphorylation**
   * Uncoupled phosphorylation allows hydrogen ions to travel down their gradient without generating ATP, which produces excess heat instead
-* 36 ATP are produced by aerobic glycolysis
+* 36-38 ATP are produced by aerobic glycolysis
+Sources disagree on exactly how much ATP is produced.
   * 2 from the Embden-Meyerhof pathway
-  * 34 from the CAC and ETC
+  * 34-36 from the CAC and ETC

 ---